Portbahn Islay

 Booking Distillery Tours

-Book tours in advance — essential for summer dates and absolutely critical for Fèis Ìle (the whisky festival in late May).
+Book tours in advance — essential for summer dates and critical for Fèis Ìle (the whisky festival in late May).
 Most distilleries limit tour sizes and fill up weeks ahead.
 Tours typically run 10am–4pm with limited afternoon slots.
 Check individual distillery websites for availability and prices.

 Most distilleries offer standard tours (45–60 minutes, £10–15) plus premium experiences with warehouse tastings or rare drams (£40–80+).
 If you're serious about whisky, the premium tours are worth it.